 This is where we start getting into the question, “why does Momondo seem to always find the cheapest options?”
-But…first, we need to understand how they make money.
+To answer this question, we first need to understand how they make money.

 How Does Momondo Make Money?

-Many of us know that travel agencies earn a commission for selling any type of travel service.
-That holds true in the online space as well where the OTAs bread and butter are sales commissions.
-Momondo, per their own site, only requires 25% of the commission pie which they claim to be amongst the best commission rates in the industry.
+Momondo, per their own site, only requires 25% of the commission pie, which they claim to be amongst the best commission rates in the industry.
 In other words, OTAs get to keep 75% of their commission and Momondo only gets 25%.
-Not bad and this is a reason why they can offer lower rates.
+Not bad, right?
+And this is a reason why they can offer lower rates.

 So are these miraculous deal providers safe?

-They are by-and-large safe.
-They sell legitimate tickets and are subject to regulations required by IATA – the United Nations of the travel world who governs the industry.
-Momondo is also likely to have checks in place to ensure they are viable agencies.
+They are, by-and-large, safe.
+They sell legitimate tickets and are subject to regulations required by IATA – the United Nations of the travel world that governs the entire industry.
+Momondo also clearly has some checks in place to ensure they are passing on tickets from viable agencies.

 Momondo has earned a reputation for helping travelers find the cheapest fares.
 In our experience, that reputation is well-deserved … somewhat.